 During cold and flu season, it can seem inevitable that you are going to get sick.
 However, did you know that there are actually no more germs during this season?
-The reason that we tend to get sick more often is that we run ourselves down and stop taking care of ourselves during the holiday season.
+The reason that we tend to get sick more often is that we run ourselves down, stop doing a lot of the preventative care and are in closer proximity to others.
 This depletes our immune system and makes us more susceptible to cold and viruses.

 The most important thing is to remain consistent with your self-care.
 That means make sleep a priority, stay consistent with your exercise and wash your hands often.
 In addition, here are 5 foods to help keep your immune system strong during this cold and flu season.